number571/hidden-lake/README.md

 > [!IMPORTANT]
 > The project is being actively developed, the implementation of some details may change over time.
 More information about the changes can be obtained from the [CHANGELOG.md](CHANGELOG.md) file.

 The `Hidden Lake` is an anonymous network built on a `micro-service` architecture.
-At the heart of HL is the core - `HLS` (service), which generates anonymizing traffic and combines many other services (for example, `HLT` and `HLM`).
+At the heart of HL is the core - `HLS` (service), which generates anonymizing traffic and combines many other services (for example, `HLF` and `HLM`).
 Thus, Hidden Lake is not a whole and monolithic solution, but a composition of several combined services.
 The HL is a `friend-to-friend` (F2F) network, which means building trusted communications.
 Due to this approach, members of the HL network can avoid `spam` in their direction, as well as `possible attacks` if vulnerabilities are found in the code.

 ## Coverage map